gregcaporaso/q2-sapienns/README.md

 ## Usage: MetaPhlAn 3

 There may be relevant changes to the file formats used here between versions of MetaPhlAn, though those changes may not be relevant to the _Merged Abundance Table_ [(source)](https://forum.biobakery.org/t/human-and-metaphlan-file-formats/4024/3?u=gregcaporaso).
-This functionality was developed for the MetaPhlAn format that contains exactly two columns (`clade_name` and `NCBI_tax_id`) before the sample abundance columns.
+This functionality was developed for the MetaPhlAn format that contains exactly two columns (`clade_name` and `NCBI_tax_id`) before the sample abundance columns, but should also work if the `NCBI_tax_id` is not present (as is the case in MetaPhlAn 4 output).
 I recommend looking at the column headers for the first three columns in your input file before attempting to use this code.
 The file should look something like:

 ```
 $ head -5 metaphlan-merged-abundance.tsv